theyokohamalife/theyokohamalife/README.md

     * Deployed the back end to ​Heroku​ with a pipeline of staging and production servers with ​Git​ environments.
     * Improved UI/UX of the ​React​ front end with HTML, CSS.

+3. [Voices in My Head](https://github.com/theyokohamalife/voices-in-my-head): iOS voice-controlled game for students practicing another language

+    About the app:
+    * Solo project I created for fun with SwiftUI
+    * Watch a funny clip of it here: [When Machine Learning Goes Terribly Wrong](https://twitter.com/theyokohamalife/status/1342095973963591681?s=20)

+## 🦾 Open-Source Projects I Contribute To

+1. [SpeakHer](https://github.com/WWCodeTokyo/speak-her-db): SpeakHer is a database of women public speakers in Japan.
+This information helps event organizers easily search for female speakers.

-3. [Our Japan Life](https://github.com/Our-Japan-Life/findadoc): An open source project to help foreign residents find healthcare and other services in their native languages.
+2. [Our Japan Life](https://github.com/Our-Japan-Life/findadoc): An open-source project to help foreign residents find healthcare and other services in their native languages.

     Key Responsibilities:
     * Creator and tech lead
     * Full implementation of the front end using NuxtJS, JavaScript, and Vue 3
     * Managing the Firebase Cloud resources for the back end

-4. [Voices in My Head](https://github.com/theyokohamalife/voices-in-my-head): iOS voice-controlled game for students practicing another language

-    About the app:
-    * Solo project I created for fun with SwiftUI
-    * Watch a funny clip of it here: [When Machine Learning Goes Terribly Wrong](https://twitter.com/theyokohamalife/status/1342095973963591681?s=20)

 <!--
 **theyokohamalife/theyokohamalife** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.